andreloureiro/andrel.me/_posts/2016-01-09-a-basic-service-worker-implementation.md

 ## Installation

-First of all, I'll create an array of paths to the files I want Service Worker to cache and serve offline.
+First of all, we'll create an array of paths to the files we want Service Worker to cache and serve offline.

 {% highlight javascript %}
 var assetsToCache = [